-POLICY REGARDING BASELINE YEAR AND CHANGES TO REPORTED EMISSIONS OR BOUNDARY CHANGES
+6.8 POLICY REGARDING BASELINE YEAR AND CHANGES TO REPORTED EMISSIONS OR BOUNDARY CHANGES

-The year 2020 was the first year of accounting for the complete GHG footprint of the Supply Chain which included Scope 3 emissions, Net Forest Growth, and the transfer to HWP.
-Therefore, 2020 is chosen as the baseline year for emissions reporting for the Supply Chain.

-Future changes to reporting year-over-year are expected for many reasons as GHG accounting and reporting in the Supply Chain matures.
-Updates to previous years' reporting could be required due to changes or improvements to methodologies, activity data or emission factors.
-Changes or improvements that result in changes in total gross Scope 1, 2 and 3 emissions greater than 5%, or HWP transfer and Net Forest Growth emissions/ (removals) greater than 10% will result in restating previous years' emissions.
+2020 was the first year of accounting for the complete GHG footprint of the Supply Chain which included Scope 3 emissions, Net Forest Growth, and the transfer to HWP.
+Therefore, 2020 is chosen as the baseline year for emissions reporting for the Supply Chain.Changes to the organizational boundary could also result in changes to total gross Scope 1, 2 and 3 emissions greater than 5 per cent, or HWP transfer and Net Forest Growth emissions/(removals) greater than 10 per cent will result in restating previous years' emissions.